dpellow/hpp_ukbb/README.md

 Raw data needed for these plots and other results is in `data`.
 Note that individual level data cannot be made publicly available and can be obtained via MTA as described in the paper.

 `code/pipelines/` contains raw code for the anaylsis pipelines to generate the models, correlations, and other raw results.
 These are part of a larger codebase for accessing and processing the individual level data that cannot be made publicly available.

+Supplementary correlation plots.pdf contains Figures S2-S12, heatmap plots of the significant correlations between each pseduo-outcome and the HPP data modalities